 If there are two things Cleveland takes seriously, it’s our breweries and our pierogi.
 Fat Head’s is already a mainstay in our booming craft scene, but that’s not enough for the crew here.
-That’s why it tops the already-great sautéed onion-, crisp bacon-, and horseradish sauce-topped Parma Sutra burger with a bed of pillowy dumplings.
+That’s why it tops the already great sautéed onion-, crisp bacon-, and horseradish sauce-topped Parma Sutra burger with a bed of pillowy dumplings.
 It’s the best of both worlds.

-Beachwood & Other Locations
+Beachwood & other locations

-You already know Food Network star-slash-local hero Michael Symon loves meat, so it’s no surprise he’s getting a rep for serving some of the best burgers in America.
+You already know Food Network star/local hero Michael Symon loves meat, so it’s no surprise he’s getting a rep for serving some of the best burgers in America.
 The Yo!, the signature burger from B Spot’s lengthy lineup, offers a double dose of fried salami and capicola, plus hot peppers, shasha sauce, and provolone cheese.

-The Flats & Other Locations
+The Flats & other locations

-Lakewood & Other Locations
+Lakewood & other locations

 The faint of heart need not proceed.
-As a relative newcomer on the scene, this approachable Cleveland chain has been pulling one artery-challenging stop after another, like putting a hefty patty between a pair of glazed donuts, then adding honey-peppered bacon and American cheese like it does on The Luther.
-Or, if you prefer your meat encased in a different breakfast food, try the Eiffel Toast, where donuts are swapped out for French toast.
+As a relative newcomer on the scene, this approachable Cleveland chain has been pulling one artery-challenging stop after another, like putting a hefty patty between a pair of glazed donuts, then adding honey-peppered bacon and American cheese like it does on the Luther.
+Or, if you prefer your meat encased in a different breakfast food, try the Eiffle Toast, where donuts are swapped out for French toast.

-Sure, West 25th is well-known as a brewery district, but anyone who’s strolled through the West Side Market-anchored neighborhood knows that none of these establishments skimp when it comes to food.
+Sure, West 25th is well-known for bar hopping, but anyone who’s strolled through the West Side Market-anchored neighborhood knows that none of these establishments skimp when it comes to food.
 Take a seat at this bicycle-themed bar and you’ll find no lack of choices, but your servers will probably tell you: “Just stick with the burgers and you won’t be disappointed."
 And for good reason -- the menu’s centerpiece patties strike the perfect balance for those who are looking for the sweet spot between thick and thin.
 Turn on, tune in, and drop out with the Acid Trip topped with pickled onions and slaw or relive your childhood with the PB & J built with peanut butter and bacon jam.

 Akron & other locations